loda-lang/loda-programs/programs/oeis/list1.md

 * [A160755](http://oeis.org/A160755) ([L06 program](160/A160755.asm)): Number of correct digits of the MRB constant derived from the sequence of partial sums up to m=10^n terms as defined by S[n]= Sum[(-1)^k*(k^(1/k)-1),{k,m}].
 * [A160765](http://oeis.org/A160765) ([L16 program](160/A160765.asm)): Expansion of (1+13*x+32*x^2+13*x^3+x^4)/(1-x)^5.
 * [A160767](http://oeis.org/A160767) ([L16 program](160/A160767.asm)): Expansion of (1+12*x+28*x^2+12*x^3+x^4)/(1-x)^5.
+* [A160790](http://oeis.org/A160790) ([L25 program](160/A160790.asm)): Vertex number of a rectangular spiral.
+The first differences (A160791) are the edge lengths of the spiral.
+The distances between two nearest edges, that are parallel to the initial edge, are the natural numbers.
 * [A160805](http://oeis.org/A160805) ([L07 program](160/A160805.asm)): a(n) = (2*n^3 + 9*n^2 + n + 24) / 6.
 * [A160811](http://oeis.org/A160811) ([L16 program](160/A160811.asm)): Numbers not dividing 24.
 * [A160827](http://oeis.org/A160827) ([L10 program](160/A160827.asm)): a(n) = 3*n^4 + 12*n^3 + 30*n^2 + 36*n + 17.